-4011: SEXUAL HARASSMENT: inappropriate behavior which portrays sex or sexual conduct in a manner offensive to community standards, including words, spoken or written, touching, or other physical contact of a sexual nature.

-Level First Offense Subsequent Offense

-Gr.
-6 - 12 Student conf. + ISS or 180 days of OSS 1-180 days of OSS, or expulsion
+4011: SEXUAL HARASSMENT Inappropriate behavior which portrays sex or sexual conduct in a manner offensive to community standards, including words, spoken or written, touching, or other physical contact of a sexual nature.
+First Offense Student conference + ISS or 180 days of OSS Repeat Offense 1-180 days of OSS, or expulsion

-4012: SEXUAL MISCONDUCT: engaging in any sexual behavior or sexual acts on school grounds, in or on any property belonging to the school, or on school sponsored trips or activities.
-This also applies to behavior which subjects another person to sexual contact with or without the person's consent including acts covered by the Safe Schools Act 1-113 1301 & 1298 such as forcible rape (566.030 RSMo), forcible sodomy (566.060 RSMo), sexual assault (566.040 RSMo)

-Level First Offense Second Offense
+4012: SEXUAL MISCONDUCT: Engaging in any sexual behavior or sexual acts on school grounds, in or on any property belonging to the school, or on school sponsored trips or activities.
+This also applies to behavior which subjects another person to sexual contact with or without the person's consent including acts covered by the Safe Schools Act 1-113 1301 & 1298 such as forcible rape (566.030 RSMo), forcible sodomy (566.060 RSMo), sexual assault (566.040 RSMo) First Offense Up to 30 days OSS Repeat Offense Refer to Superintendent for expulsion and report to law enforcement